dwiepert/naip-w2v2/README.md

 In order to run this code, you must have access to a pretrained model.
 First, try a just a path to a huggingFace model like `facebook/wav2vec2-base-960h`.
 Other options can be found on [HuggingFace](https://huggingface.co/models).
 If this doesn't work, you can pass it a full file path to a locally saved or GCS saved checkpoint that was downloaded from [HuggingFace](https://huggingface.co/models).
 Checkpoints are already available in the GSC bucket at `gs://ml-e107-phi-shared-aif-us-p/m144443/checkpoints` if this option is necessary.
 These models can just be called from their path in our GCS bucket `gs://ml-e107-phi-shared-aif-us-p/m144443/checkpoints`, or you can download one like [wav2vec2-base-960h](https://huggingface.co/facebook/wav2vec2-base-960h).
 The names of other options are available in the GCS checkpoints folder.

+The environment must include the following packages, all of which can be dowloaded with pip or conda:
+* albumentations (has not yet been tested in GCP environment)
+* librosa
+* torch, torchvision, torchaudio
+* tqdm (this is essentially enumerate(dataloader) except it prints out a nice progress bar for you)

+If running on your local machine and not in a GCP environement, you will also need to install:
+* google-cloud
+* google-cloud-storage
+* google-cloud-bigquery

 If working locally and the data is stored in GCS, additionally run

 ```gcloud auth application-default login```